jinghai8609/DSGTFormer/README.md

 Decoupled Spatiotemporal Transformer with Graph Convolution for Enhanced 3D Human Pose Estimation

+Thank you for your interest, the code and checkpoints are being updated.
 This is the official repository for the paper:

 > **Decoupled Spatiotemporal Transformer with Graph Convolution for Enhanced 3D Human Pose Estimation**
 > Guowei Zhong, Chenglong Li, Xinyan Gao, Jinxiao Zhang
 > *Shandong Jianzhu University & Shandong Huayun 3D Technology Co., Ltd.*
+> The Visual Compute
+> r
 ## 🎯 Overview

 DSGTFormer is a novel Transformer-based architecture for 3D human pose estimation from monocular videos.
 It introduces: